East Bengal’s Alejandro Menendez - We have been a very big team today | Goal.com

 Finally, the former Real Madrid Castilla coach thanked the fans of the club who were present in numbers in an away game.

-“Fans are the biggest treasure of this club and behind them, we all come.
+“Fans are the biggest treasure of this club and we all come behind them.
 They are the number one, the spirit and soul of this club and are the main protagonists.”